-Engineering Studies is unique in that it offers students the opportunity to study engineering by investigating a range of applications and fields of engineering through the integration of scientific and mathematical disciplines and their impact on society and the environment.
+Engineering Studies offers students the opportunity to investigate a range of applications and fields of engineering through the integration of scientific and mathematical disciplines and their impact on society and the environment.

-Students electing Engineering Studies would be those whose career path is aimed toward the engineering disciplines, architecture and building trade.
+Students whose career path is aimed toward the engineering disciplines, architecture and building trade.
 Students should have a sound level of knowledge and skills in mathematics in order to achieve well in this subject.